-How to buy a Condo in Thailand ?
+How to buy a condo in Thailand as a foreigner ?

 How to buy a Condo in Thailand